cosmosmrg/recipeBot/README.md

 # CrispyBot

 * Claudiajs to manage AWS Lambda Function
-* spoonacular for researching recipe
+* spoonacular for researching recipe https://market.mashape.com/spoonacular/recipe-food-nutrition#
 * claudia-bot-builder to integrate with facebook messenger
 * run on facebook messager "Recipe_bot" page @mayrecipe

-# How to build
+# How to Install
 * if you are new to claudia
   * Install claudia
     * $npm install claudia -g